-Pursuant to Article 5(2) VBER, the five-year duration limit does not apply when the contract goods or services are resold by the buyer “from premises and land owned by the supplier or leased by the supplier from third parties not connected with the buyer”.
-In such cases, the non-compete obligation may be of the same duration as the period of occupancy of the point of sale by the buyer.
-The reason for this exception is that it is normally unreasonable to expect a supplier to allow competing products to be sold from premises and land owned by the supplier without its permission.
+Pursuant to Article 5(2) of Regulation (EU) X, the limitation of non-compete obligations to a duration of 5 years does not apply where the contract goods or services are resold by the buyer from premises and land owned by the supplier or leased by the supplier from third parties not connected with the buyer.
+In such cases, the non-compete obligation may be imposed for a longer duration, provided this does not exceed the period of occupancy of the point of sale by the buyer.
+The reason for this exception is that it is generally unreasonable to expect a supplier to allow competing products to be sold from premises and land that it owns without its permission.
 By analogy, the same principles apply where the buyer operates from a mobile outlet owned or leased by the supplier from third parties not connected with the buyer.
 Artificial ownership constructions, such as a transfer by the distributor of its

-proprietary rights over the land and premises to the supplier for only a limited period, intended to avoid the five-year limit cannot benefit from this exception.
+proprietary rights over the land and premises to the supplier for only a limited period, intended to avoid the 5-year limitation, cannot benefit from this exception.

-Post term non-compete obligations
+Post-term non-compete obligations

-Pursuant to Article 5(1)(b) in conjunction with Article 5(3) VBER, post-term non- compete obligations on the buyer are excluded from the VBER, unless the obligation is indispensable to protect know-how transferred by the supplier to the buyer, and is limited to the point of sale from which the buyer has operated during the contract period, and is limited to a maximum period of one year.
-This is only the case where the know-how is substantial within the meaning of Article 1(1)(h) VBER.
-This means that the know-how must include information that is significant and useful to the buyer for the use, sale or resale of the contract goods or services.
+Pursuant to Article 5(1), point (b) in conjunction with Article 5(3) of Regulation (EU) X, post-term non- compete obligations imposed on the buyer are excluded from the benefit of the block exemption, unless all of the following conditions are fulfilled:

+the obligation is indispensable to protect know-how transferred by the supplier to the buyer;

+it is limited to the point of sale from which the buyer has operated during the contract period;

+it is limited to a maximum period of 1 year.

+The know-how concerned must be secret, substantial and identified within the meaning of Article 1(1), point (j) of Regulation (EU) X, in particular it must include information that is significant and useful to the buyer for the use, sale or resale of the contract goods or services.

 Non-compete obligations imposed on members of a selective distribution system

-Article 5(1)(c) VBER concerns the sale of competing goods or services in a selective distribution system.
-The VBER covers the combination of selective distribution with a non-compete obligation, requiring authorised distributers not to resell competing brands.
-However, if the supplier prevents its authorised distributors, either directly or indirectly, from buying products for resale from one or more specific competing suppliers, such an obligation is not covered by the block exemption.
-The objective of excluding this type of obligation is to avoid a situation whereby a number of suppliers using the same selective distribution outlets prevent one or more specific competitors from using these outlets to distribute their products.
-Such a scenario would amount to foreclosure of a competing supplier through a form of collective boycott.
+Article 5(1), point (c) of Regulation (EU) X concerns the sale of competing goods or services in a selective distribution system.
+The exemption provided by Article 2(1) of the Regulation applies to the combination of selective distribution with a non-compete obligation, requiring authorised distributers not to resell competing brands.
+However, if the supplier prevents its authorised distributors, either directly or indirectly, from buying products for resale from one or more specific competing suppliers, such an obligation is excluded from the block exemption.
+The rationale for this exclusion is to avoid a situation whereby a number of suppliers using the same selective distribution outlets prevent one or more specific competitors from using those outlets to distribute their products.
+Such a scenario could lead to foreclosure of a competing supplier through a form of collective boycott.

-Parity obligations
+Across-platform retail parity obligations